-What Does Prince Philip Call Queen Elizabeth II?
+What Nickname Did Prince Philip Give Queen Elizabeth II?

-Queen Elizabeth II and her husband, Prince Philip, have been married more than 70 years and over that time he came up with a sweet nickname for her.
+Queen Elizabeth II and her husband, Prince Philip, were married for more than 70 years, and over that time, he came up with a sweet nickname for her.
 But he isn’t the only one.
 Apparently, most of Elizabeth’s family have a special name that they call her behind closed doors.
 You didn’t think they called her “queen” or “Her Majesty,” right?

 Prince Philip’s pet name for Queen Elizabeth

-Prince Philip’s adorable pet name for his wife is “cabbage.”
+Prince Philip’s adorable pet name for his wife was “cabbage.”

-Moreover, a scene from the 2006 film The Queen, also noted that the Duke of Edinburgh calls her “cabbage.”
+Moreover, a scene from the 2006 film The Queen, also noted that the Duke of Edinburgh called her “cabbage.”

-“Cabbage” though isn’t the only name the queen gets called.
-In addition to that, Philip has also called her “sausage” and the rest of her family all have their own names they call or have called her at one time or another.
+“Cabbage” wasn’t the only name the queen gets called.
+In addition to that, Philip has also called her “sausage” and the rest of her family all had their own names they called her at one time or another.

-Kate Middleton once revealed during an interview that her oldest son, Prince George, calls his great-grandmother “Gan Gan.”
+Kate Middleton once revealed during an interview that her oldest son, Prince George, called his great-grandmother “Gan Gan.”

 More family nicknames they all have for each other

 Prince Charles has a nickname for his daughter-in-law, Meghan Markle.
-The Prince of Wales calls her “Tungsten,” which is inspired by the very strong metal known for its robustness.
+The king calls her “Tungsten,” which is inspired by the very strong metal known for its robustness.
 He reportedly gave her the name to match the strength and determination she displays.

 At the 2016 Royal Variety Performance, Camilla Parker Bowles told singer Lady GaGa that her grandkids actually call her “GaGa.”